OSGeo/gdal/doc/source/programs/gdal_raster_mosaic.rst

     required that all bands have the same datatype.

-    All bands of each input file are added as separate VRT bands, unless :option:`-b` is specified to select a subset of them.
+    All bands of each input file are added as separate output bands, unless :option:`-b` is specified to select a subset of them.

 .. option:: --resolution {<xres,yres>|highest|lowest|average}